nguthrie/DevFlexInterview/README.md

 Visit port 5000 on your local computer.
 Put the output in a new text file and add it to this Github directory.

-Please see the test cases for more examples of input to output mappings for each question.

 Good luck!